 Finally, this paper contains a number of appendices.
 Appendix \ref{ch:decTTT} contains a discussion of the tensorial decomposition of the 3-point function of a conserved but not traceless stress-energy tensor.
-In appendix \ref{ch:degeneracy} we explain that the general tensorial decomposition is degenerate when $d=3$.
-In this case the 3-point function of the stress-energy tensor is determined by only two form factors.
-In appendix \ref{ch:toKKK} we discuss how to Fourier transform the scalar 3-point functions.
-In appendix \ref{ch:prop} we list useful properties of the triple-$K$ integrals that are used in the derivations in the main text.
+In appendix \ref{ch:degeneracy}, we explain that the general tensorial decomposition is degenerate when $d=3$.
+In this case, the 3-point function of the stress-energy tensor is determined by only two form factors.
+In appendix \ref{ch:toKKK}, we discuss how to Fourier transform the scalar 3-point functions.
+In appendix, \ref{ch:prop} we list useful properties of the triple-$K$ integrals that are used in the derivations in the main text.
 Appendix \ref{ch:F4} contains a collection of facts about the Appell $F_4$ function: its definition, the differential equations it satisfies and useful integral representations.
-In appendix \ref{ch:master} we give the explicit form of the master integral needed for the evaluation of the triple-$K$ integrals and discuss a few related integrals.
-In appendix \ref{ch:vanish} we prove the triviality of the $\langle T^{\mu_1 \nu_1} J^{\mu_2} \mathcal{O} \rangle$ correlator and in appendix \ref{ch:anomalap} we present the general form of the contribution of conformal anomalies to 3-point functions.
-Appendix \ref{ch:identities} contains a set of useful identities involving projection operators, which are used in the derivations in the main text.
+In appendix \ref{ch:vanish}, we prove the triviality of the $\langle T^{\mu_1 \nu_1} J^{\mu_2} \mathcal{O} \rangle$ correlator, and in appendix \ref{ch:identities} we present a set of useful identities involving projection operators appearing in the main text.

-We finish this introduction with few comments about how to read this paper.
-Readers only interested in an overview and specific results may read this introduction and directly move to the relevant section of Part II.
-Section 2 serves also as a longer and more technical introduction to CFT in momentum space without the complication of tensorial decompositions.
-Section 6 may be read independently of all other sections.
+We finish this introduction with a few comments about how to read this paper.
+Readers only interested in an overview and specific results may read this introduction and then directly move to the relevant section of Part II.
+Section 3 provides a longer and more technical introduction to CFT in momentum space, but without the complication of tensorial decompositions.

-{\bf Note Added:} As this paper was finalised \cite{Coriano:2013jba} appeared which has significant overlap with the discussion in section 2 of this paper.
+{\bf Note added:} As this paper was finalised \cite{Coriano:2013jba} appeared which has significant overlap with the discussion in section 3 of this paper.
 We also understand that our discussion of the tensor decomposition may have overlap with upcoming work by A.~Dymarsky \cite{Dymarsky}.